marknigh/my-personal-connect/README.md

 * Start some capabilities around Contact Lens.
 * Change the playing of the recording to streaming especially large recordings.
 * Add Campaign functionality.
-* Create check at save on custom schedule to ensure 24 hours are reflective correctly.
+* Create validate check at save on custom schedule to ensure 24 hours are reflective correctly.

 October 9th, 2024
 Semantic Versioning